 The way the Coen Brothers mix the slacker spirit of ’90s LA with the crime noir genre is genius, with Jeff Bridges’ The Dude, who walks around in a permanent state of chilled bewilderment (“They peed on my rug, man!”), truly embodying what it’s like to get lost in a hazy weed trip that produces more question than answers.
 Hollywood stoners tended to be kitsch and annoyingly mischievous before this, but The Dude made smoking weed cool.

-Most baked moment: This dream sequence, which involves The Dude going bowling with Julianne Moore dressed as a Viking, is every stoner’s idea of heavenly bliss.
+Most baked moment: The dream sequence, which involves The Dude going bowling with Julianne Moore dressed as a Viking, is every stoner’s idea of heavenly bliss.